 According to the US State Department, about 140,000 work-based immigration visas are made available each fiscal year (October 1 – September 30).
 At the Law Office of James A. Graham, our New Orleans immigration lawyers help individuals and families who are seeking work visas, need to renew a current visa, and/or have questions about employment in America.
-Contact us in New Orleans or Slidell to get started.
+Contact us in New Orleans to get started.

 How can we help?

 - Do I need a job to come and work in America?